VibrantHawaii/wix-badging/README.md

 + Add analytics (Wix)
   * See if DB setup/description/instantiation can be programmatic instead of manual
 + Contact learner capability
-    + Add hashed unique value to User DB from email address and user name, to use as unique ID
     + Catch error conditions on email send
     + New DB to track transactions (issue unique token for each contact button instance, revoke when used)
     + Revoke unique token when email sent